vivekcode01/StreamIt/docs/guide/what-is-superstreamer.md

 ### Package

-So, we've taken our original video, sliced it up into different qualities, bitrates—maybe even threw in some subtitles and a surround sound track for good measure.
+So, we've taken our original video, sliced it up into different qualities, bitrates — event threw in some subtitles and a surround sound track for good measure.
 Awesome, right?
 Well... now we’ve got a bunch of separate files hanging out on S3.
 We need to bundle these up so the video player can actually make sense of the mess.

 <img class="schema" src="/schema-package.png" />